UPDATED ARTICLE

 Both “throughly” and “thoroughly” appear in the Bible.

 The words cannot be synonyms, because if they just mean the same thing, then why use two different “spellings”?
 But clearly there is some distinction in meaning.
-We find the distinction by two methods:
+Following a simple process, we find distinction of meanings of words by a two step method:

 1. Examining all the places each word is printed using a standardised, pure edition.